Blue mics have cool factor. People decide on a Blue before they know which model they want.

 Which one is better for your purposes?
 Let the games begin.

-First off, the Yeti and Snowball are more flexible than any other USB mics released yet (beside the Yeti Pro).
+First off, both Yeti and Snowball are more flexible than their closet competition from companies like Audio-Technica.
 This is because they offer a number of recording modes while others merely have a cardioid pattern that accepts sound from up front.